-The applicant is requesting relief from the By-law in order to permit a reduction in the required parking to facilitate the creation of an Accessory Dwelling Unit (ADU) in the existing building.
-The Zoning By-law requires that four outdoor parking spaces be provided when a dwelling unit has an

-ADU.
-In this case, the driveway is not large enough to accommodate four spaces due in part to the presence of a projecting feature of the house and a municipal sidewalk.
+The applicant is requesting relief from the By-law in order to permit a reduction in the required parking to facilitate the creation of a legal Accessory Dwelling Unit (ADU) in the existing building.
+The Zoning Bylaw requires four exterior parking spaces for a single detached dwelling with an ADU.
+This has been modified by provincial regulation, which now requires three outdoor parking spaces for a single detached dwelling with an ADU.
+In this case, the driveway is not large enough to accommodate three exterior spaces which meet the size requirements of the Zoning By-law, as such a variance is required to recognize one parking space in the existing garage.